Dave Parks: NFL

-Parks was the first overall selection of the 1964 NFL Draft by the San Francisco 49ers.
+Parks was the first overall selection of the 1964 NFL draft by the San Francisco 49ers.
 He was one of only three people to be drafted No. 1 as a wide receiver, alongside Irving Fryar in 1984 and Keyshawn Johnson in 1996.
 Six games into his rookie season, Parks set a franchise record for longest reception with an 83-yard catch, followed by the team's second longest reception, an 80-yarder, a week later.
 Both records stood for 13 years.
-In 1965, Parks, achieved the receiving triple crown, leading the National Football League in receptions with 80, receiving yards with 1,344, and receiving touchdowns with 12.
-For his performance, Parks was selected to the 1965 Pro Bowl and was named to the 1965 All-Pro Team.

-Parks was named to the 1966 All-Pro Team and went on to attend the 1966 Pro Bowl and the 1967 Pro Bowl.
-Following the 1967 season, Parks utilized his option and left San Francisco for the New Orleans Saints, where he spent five seasons.
+In 1965, he achieved the receiving triple crown, leading the National Football League in receptions with 80, receiving yards with 1,344, and receiving touchdowns with 12.
+For his performance, he was selected to the 1965 Pro Bowl and was named to the 1965 All-Pro Team.
+He was named to the 1966 All-Pro Team and went on to attend the 1966 Pro Bowl and the 1967 Pro Bowl.

+After playing his option year with the 49ers in 1967, Parks signed as a free agent with the New Orleans Saints in 1968.
+In the second of only four times the NFL exercised the Rozelle rule, the 49ers received Kevin Hardy and a 1969 first-round selection (7th overall–Ted Kwalick) as compensation.
+He spent five seasons with the Saints.

 In 1973, he played for the Houston Oilers, and retired after the season.
 He ended his career with 360 receptions, 5,619 receiving yards, a 15.6 average, and 44 touchdowns.